 St Cuthbert’s Inclusion Team

-The INCLUSION TEAM at St Cuthbert’s RC Primary School are; Mrs Joann Mulryan (SENDCO)), Mrs Andrea Santonastasi (Pastoral Manager), Miss Jo Kay (HLTA and TA Manager)
+The INCLUSION TEAM at St Cuthbert’s RC Primary School are; Mrs Joann Mulryan (SENDCO) and Mrs Andrea Santonastasi (Pastoral Manager/Family Support Worker)

 The INCLUSION TEAM are responsible for:

 • co-ordinating SEN provision for children.

 • maintaining the school’s SEN register and overseeing the records of all pupils with special educational needs

 • liaising with parents of children with special educational needs

 • liaising with external agencies including the educational psychology service and other support agencies, medical and social services and voluntary bodies